yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 outBinGrid properties are populated as shown below, depending on whether a conversion was requested using the optional "toCrs" parameter.

-Example for global coordinates on output, only showing the relevant geometry properties (the converted and “squared up” x,y coordinates):
+Example for global coordinates on output, showing the relevant geometry properties (the converted and “squared up” x,y coordinates):

 <details><summary>Click to expand</summary>